godot-sdk-integrations/godot-inapp-review/README.md

 	- Run **packageDistribution** task to create release archive
 2. Use project-root-level **build.sh** script
 	- `./script/build.sh -ca` - clean existing build, do a debug build for Android
-	- `./script/build.sh -carz` - clean existing build, do a release build for Android, and create archive
+	- `./script/build.sh -carz` - clean existing build, do a release build for Android, and create release archive in the `android/<plugin-name>/build/dist` directory